Neutron-neutral particle mixing and its observable consequences: Neutron-neutral particle mixing

 In Eq. (\ref{pnnbar4}) and (\ref{pnnbar6}), we have assumed that the external magnetic field is absent.
 In reality, the external magnetic fields may not be fully shielded and an unavoidable background magnetic field needs to be considered.
 Under the condition expressed in Eq. (\ref{notquasi}), the $n$-$\bar{n}$ oscillation probability in the presence of external magnetic fields can be given by Eq. (\ref{pnnmag}).
+In the Appendix \ref{appb}, the probabilities for the $n$-$\bar{n}$ and $\bar{n}$-$n$ oscillations without making the approximation associated with the limit $\phi_{1,2} \gg 1$ can be given by Eq. (\ref{fullpnn}) and (\ref{fullpnn2}), respectively.

-In the ILL experiment the measurement of the $n$-$\bar{n}$ oscillation was carried out using cold neutrons with a beam intensity of around $1.25 \times 10^{11}$ neutrons per second and a neutron propagation time of around $0.1$ s.
-In the quasi-free condition, the $n$-$\bar{n}$ oscillation probability can be estimated by the following expression: $P_{n \rightarrow \bar{n}} \simeq t^2/\tau^2_{n\bar{n}}$ \cite{baldo1994new}, where $\tau_{n\bar{n}}$ is the $n$-$\bar{n}$ oscillation time in field-free (quasi-free) vacuum.
+In the ILL experiment, the measurement of the $n$-$\bar{n}$ oscillation was carried out using cold neutrons with a beam intensity of around $1.25 \times 10^{11}$ neutrons per second and a neutron propagation time of around $0.1$ s \cite{baldo1994new}.
+In the quasi-free condition, the $n$-$\bar{n}$ oscillation probability can be estimated by the expression: $P_{n \rightarrow \bar{n}} \simeq t^2/\tau^2_{n\bar{n}}$ \cite{baldo1994new}, where $\tau_{n\bar{n}}$ is the $n$-$\bar{n}$ oscillation time in field-free vacuum.
 Under the assumption that the typical propagation time of free neutrons is $0.1$ s, the $n$-$\bar{n}$ oscillation times can be translated into the $n$-$\bar{n}$ oscillation probabilities.
-The results of the searches for $n$-$\bar{n}$ oscillations reported by various experiments and the corresponding estimated oscillation probabilities are shown in Tab. \ref{tabtwo}.
+The results of the searches for $n$-$\bar{n}$ oscillations have been reported by various experiments and the corresponding estimated oscillation probabilities are shown in Tab. \ref{tabtwo}.
 As an example, the lower bound on the $n$-$\bar{n}$ oscillation time reported by the ILL experiment is about $8.6 \times 10^7$ s \cite{baldo1994new}, which, approximately, corresponds to the oscillation probability of the order of $10^{-18}$ (see e.g. Ref. \cite{berezhiani2021possible}).
-Based on Eq. (\ref{pnnmag}), the experimental constraints on the masses of the color triplet boson $m_{\phi}$ can be estimated.
-Relevant studies (see e.g. Refs. \cite{dev2015tev,jin2018nucleon}) show that the coupling constants $|\lambda_1 \lambda_2|$ are roughly restricted in the range from the order of $10^{-4}$ to the order of $1$.
-If we are only interested in the appealing scenario where the masses of the color triplet boson (i.e. the new physics energy scales) are accessible to direct detection at the LHC or future high-energy experiments (see e.g. \cite{hao2020connection}), roughly corresponding to the range from several TeV to several $10$ TeV, the coupling constants $|\lambda_1 \lambda_2|$ would be more favorable to take the values of $10^{-2}$ and $10^{-1}$.